 When you’re buying new clothes, think about doing laundry.
 Avoid colours that need being washed separately.

 I share more ideas on smart clothes buying in this article: How to Buy Clothes?
-8 Principles of Conscious and Budget Shopping.
+8 Principles of Conscious Shopping.